scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

 a :+ 4
 ```

-As explained in the Reference documentation, there are more technical ways to think about this, but this can be a helpful way to remember the method names.
+There are more technical ways to think about this, but this can be a helpful way to remember the method names.

+{% comment %}
+LATER: Add a discussion of `:` on method names, right-associativity, and infix operators.
+{% endcomment %}

 Also, a good thing about these symbolic method names is that they’re consistent.
 The same method names are used with other immutable sequences, such as `Seq` and `Vector`.